taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default App;
 ~~~~~~~~

 The `SearchStories` component will be a connected component.
-The next step is to implement that component.
+It is the next step to implement this component.
 First, you start with a plain React component that has a form, input field and button.

 {title="src/components/SearchStories.js",lang="javascript"}
 ~~~~~~~~